Cranberry Swirl Cheesecake Bars

 Preheat the oven to 350°F. Line an 8-inch square baking pan with parchment paper or foil, leaving an overhang on all sides.
 Spray with nonstick cooking spray.

-In a food processor, pulse the wafer cookies and sugar until finely ground.
+In a food processor, pulse the crackers until finely ground.
 Add the butter and pulse until moistened.
 Press the crumb mixture into the bottom of the prepared pan using the bottom of a measuring cup or glass.
-Bake until slightly firm, about 12 minutes.
+Bake until fragrant, about 10 minutes.
 Place on a cooling rack to cool completely.
+Maintain oven temperature.

-Place the cranberries, 1/4 cup of the sugar, liqueur, and water in a saucepan.
-Bring to a boil and cook for 6 to 8 minutes, or until the cranberries burst and the mixture is syrupy.
+Place the cranberries, sugar, zest, liqueur, and water in a saucepan.
+Bring to a boil and cook for 6 to 8 minutes, or until the cranberries burst and the mixture is thickened and syrupy.
 Cool for 20 minutes.
-Using a food processor, blender, or immersion blender, puree mixture until smooth, adding more water to thin out if necessary.
+Using a mini food processor, blender, or immersion blender, puree mixture until smooth, adding more water to thin out if necessary.
+You want this mixture to be a similar thickness and consistency to the cheesecake batter.

-Combine the remaining 1/2 cup granulated sugar, cream cheese, and vanilla in a large bowl and beat with an electric mixer at medium speed until smooth.
+In a large bowl, use an electric mixer to beat the cream cheese, sugar, and vanilla at medium-high speed until smooth.
 Add the eggs, one at a time, and beat until combined.
 Add the flour and salt and beat until combined.
+Be careful not to overbeat.

-Pour the cream cheese mixture into the prepared baking pan.
-Drop dollops of the cranberry mixture onto cream cheese mixture and swirl with the blunt end of a skewer.
-Bake at 350°F until the cheesecake is set but still slightly jiggly in the center, about 40 to 50 minute.
+Pour the cream cheese mixture over the cooled crust.
+Drop teaspoon-sized dollops of the cranberry mixture onto cream cheese mixture and swirl with a butter knife.
+Bake at 350°F until the edges are slightly golden and the cheesecake is set but still slightly jiggly in the center, about 35 to 40 minutes.
 Do not overbake.

 Place the cheesecake on a cooling rack to cool completely in pan.
-Cover and chill until firm, at least 2 hours and up to 2 days.
+Cover and chill in the fridge until firm, at least 4 hours and up to 3 days.
 Using the overhang, transfer cheesecake to a cutting board to cut into squares before serving.

 © Handle the Heat - handletheheat.com